hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 applicable in many contexts.

-This section defines the steadily growing "HydPy Style Guide", being an attempt to explain the principles in the development of *HydPy*, to make sure contributions by different developers are as consistent as possible.
+This section defines the steadily growing "HydPy Style Guide", being an attempt to explain the principles in the development of *HydPy* and to make sure the contributions of different developers are as consistent as possible.
 Please understand the "HydPy Style Guide" as a refinement of `PEP 8`_ — the “official” Style Guide for Python Code. `PEP 8`_ gives coding conventions that help to write clear code.
 If everyone follows